ttkorhonen/e3pages/docs/design/2_require.md

 ## IOC startup

-IOC startup is run from the bash script `iocsh`, which is installed in `${E3_REQUIRE_LOCATION}/bin/iocsh`.
+IOC startup is run from the script `iocsh`, which is installed in `${E3_REQUIRE_LOCATION}/bin/iocsh`.
 This script generates a temporary startup script which is passed to `softIocPVA` from EPICS base.
 This temporary startup script:

 * Sets some environment variables, e.g. `${IOCSH_TOP}` and `${REQUIRE_IOC}`
-* Prints a list of EPICS environment variables into the startup log
 * Loads *require*
 * Initialises PVs to track which modules and versions are loaded